NBA–ABA All-Star Game: 1972

 On May 25, 1972, the second match was played at Nassau Coliseum with a crowd of 14,086 people.
 The NBA team (that had players like Wilt Chamberlain and Oscar Robertson) won 106–104, overcoming a 19-point deficit.
 The different numbers of free-throws between the two teams conceded by the NBA's referee in both games was decisive: 70–45 in the first match and 47–32 in the second.
 The NBA's Bob Lanier, who was a late replacement for Abdul-Jabbar, scored 15 points, had seven rebounds, and was named the MVP.

 The all-stars were voted for by players in each league.
 Game rules were blended again.
 The NBA's ball was used in the first half and the ABA's in the second.
 The NBA's 24-second shot clock was used for the game, as was the ABA's 3-pointers.
 The game was again televised by Television Sports.
 Some NBA players did not participate because the league threatened them with fines and suspensions.
 Conversely, ABA owners and their commissioner, Jack Dolph, supported the game.
+In June, NBA owners unanimously authorized fines for each NBA participant who was unauthorized to play in the game.
+The fine matched the amount each player earned in the game, $3,300.
+Only Connie Hawkins and Paul Silas had received permission from their team, the Phoenix Suns.
+The NBPA voted to strike if the league followed through on collection.

 John Havlicek and Oscar Robertson were the only two players that appeared in both matches for NBA squad, while for ABA team They were Rick Barry, Donnie Freeman, Willie Wise, Roger Brown and Mel Daniels.